tdilauro/Simplified-wiki/MirroredContent.md

 * Project Gutenberg .epub files and images
 * Cover images from Open Library

-# How we mirror
+# S3

-We keep everything in an S3 bucket called 'simplified.nypl.org'.
+I've created an S3 bucket called 'simplified.nypl.org'.
 We use S3FS-FUSE to mount the S3 bucket as a filesystem.
 This lets us use rsync and other filesystem tools on the bucket.
+Unfortunately, these tools don't work very well because S3 is not a filesystem.

 ## Installing S3FS